Spoiler-Free Review of “Black Phone 2” in Theaters: A Chilling Sequel

 I’m 50/50 on this one…

-I hope you enjoyed the review and feel free to post your own thoughts and theories on All Fun and Games in the comments section below.
+I hope you enjoyed the review and feel free to post your own thoughts and theories on Spin the Bottle in the comments section below.
 Thanks so much for reading and happy viewing!

 Best,